Asian American Breast Cancer: Rising Rates and Disparities Across Asian American and Pacific Islander Communities

 More nuanced research on each of the subpopulations within the AAPI community could help identify specific risk factors, improve screening rates, and promote better outcomes.

-What accounts for breast cancer disparities in AAPI women?
+What drives breast cancer disparities among AAPI women?

 No single factor is responsible for the disparate impact of breast cancer among AAPI women.
 Instead, these differences may be shaped by a combination of systemic challenges, along with genetic and cultural issues that vary widely across ethnic subgroups.

-The stigma surrounding breast cancer in AAPI communities may contribute to delayed diagnoses and poorer outcomes, says Dr. Scarlett Gomez, a BCRF investigator.
+The stigma surrounding breast cancer in AAPI communities may also contribute to delayed diagnoses and poorer outcomes, says Dr. Scarlett Gomez, a BCRF investigator.
 Cultural beliefs and fear of social repercussions may discourage some women from getting regular screenings or following up on symptoms, potentially increasing the chances of a late-stage diagnosis in certain AAPI populations.
-This issue is further complicated by socio-economic challenges, such as finances, language barriers, and access to healthcare.
+Socio-economic challenges, such as finances, language barriers, and access to healthcare, further complicate this issue.

 Dense breast tissue, which is prevalent among Asian women, presents another challenge in detecting early-stage breast cancer.
-Women with dense breasts have a higher risk of developing breast cancer, which may be due, in fact, to the fact that dense breast tissue can make it more difficult for mammograms to detect suspicious areas and tumors.
-This means that AAPI women may require additional imaging, such as breast ultrasounds or breast magnetic resonance imaging (MRI), for more accurate screening—yet some patients may not be aware of this need or have access to these screening services, which could contribute to higher rates of later-stage diagnosis in some subpopulations.
+Women with dense breasts have a higher risk of developing breast cancer because dense breast tissue can make interpreting mammograms more difficult and detecting suspicious areas and tumors more challenging.
+This means that some AAPI women may require additional imaging, such as breast ultrasounds or breast magnetic resonance imaging (MRI), for more accurate breast cancer detection.
+But some patients may not be aware of having dense breasts or may have limited access to these screening services, both potentially contributing to higher rates of later-stage diagnosis in some subpopulations.

 Certain genetic predispositions may contribute to disparities in breast cancer subtypes and outcomes among AAPI women.
 This may explain the higher rates of TNBC among Koreans and HER2-positive breast cancer among Korean, Filipina, Vietnamese, and Chinese women.

 The lack of research focused on AAPI women and breast cancer has significant consequences for prevention, diagnosis, and treatment.
-While Asian Americans comprise about seven percent of the U.S. population, a 2019 study reported that less than one percent of funding from the National Institutes of Health was spent on research on this community between 1992 and 2018, and very little research has been dedicated to investigating the causes of cancer in this group.
+While Asian Americans comprise about seven percent of the U.S. population, a 2019 study reported that less than one percent of funding from the National Institutes of Health was directed to research regarding this community between 1992 and 2018.
+In fact, overall very little research has been dedicated to investigating the causes of cancer in this group.
 This lack of attention can lead to missed opportunities for early detection, less effective screening guidelines, and a failure to develop targeted interventions that address the unique risks faced by AAPI women.
 It also perpetuates the misconception that breast cancer isn’t a burden among AAPI women.

 Research on AAPI women and breast cancer

-More research is needed to understand the driving factors behind the rising incidence rate of breast cancer in AAPI women, as well as the gaps in early-stage diagnosis, care, and outcomes in subpopulations.
+We need more research to understand the driving factors behind the rising incidence rate of breast cancer in AAPI women, as well as the gaps in early-stage diagnosis, care, and outcomes in subpopulations.

 BCRF makes significant investments in research to reduce breast cancer disparities and improve outcomes for racial groups—like AAPI women—who are disproportionately impacted by the disease in unique ways.